AndrewHumphries/Bloccit/notes.md

       create    db/migrate/20130430152927_create_comments.rb
       create    app/models/comment.rb

   Every model in a Rails app gets an id attribute to uniquely identify it.
 To relate two models, you've got to exchange id's.
 The id of one model becomes a 'foreign key' when it's used as an attribute in another model.
-So, the Comment model needs to have an attribute named post_id; post_id attribute is there sot aht a comment can belong to a post.
+So, the Comment model needs to have an attribute named post_id; post_id attribute is there so that a comment can belong to a post.
 Multiple comments will have the same post_id.
 Because I include post:references when I ran the generator for the Comments model, it was already there.

   If you check out the db/migrate files created, they'll look how you expect: